volodymyrprokopyuk/kotlin-sdp/README.md

       algorithm in a function that takes as a parameter(s) other function(s) to perform specific task(s).
 Examples: map, filter, fold (fundamental iterator), unfold (fundamental constructor)
 - **Information hiding**.
+Information should only be made available on a need-to-know basis. **Locality principle** scopes should be as small as possible.
 One piece of code that calls another piece of code should not know internals about that other piece of code.
 This make it possible to change internal parts of the called piece of code without being forced to change the calling piece of code accordingly.
 Expose as little as possible of the internal implementation details of a module to promote Loose Coupling between modules.
 Provide a stable interface to module functionality that will protect the clients of the module from changes in module implementation.
 A module implements the Information Hiding principle by applying the encapsulation technique
 - **High cohesion**.
 High Cohesion is a degree to which the components inside a module belongs together.
 A module has High Cohesion when the module responsibility is clearly defined and the module has as few dependencies as possible.
 Single Responsibility